Try out Instagram Video Ads - here is a simple explanation on how to build an Instagram video ad

 Last year in Q4, mobile and tablet surpassed desktop Internet users worldwide.

-The percentage of ad impression is the same on mobile devices as it is on
+The percentage of ad impression is the same on mobile devices as it is on desktop.

 If your website is not responsive yet, stop reading this, get yourself a web developer fast, and ask him/her to optimize your mobile website.
 If you don't have a responsive website you are for sure not following b2b lead nurturing best practices.

 There’s no more doubt about it.
 You need to have a responsive website with an excellent UX.